Clinical Practice Guidelines and Evidence

-With the landscape of Alzheimer's and dementia research and clinical practice changing rapidly, it is critical that health care professionals stay abreast of the latest in clinical research in prevention, diagnosis, treatment and caregiving.
-The Alzheimer's Association is leading the development of clinical guidance like appropriate use criteria and, soon, clinical practice guidelines to identify and distill the best-available evidence and draft guidance to support evidence-based decision making in patient care settings.
-The goal is to provide comprehensive resources and support services for clinical professionals to help them stay on top of the latest scientific breakthroughs in dementia research and disease diagnosis, management, treatment and care.
+With the landscape of Alzheimer's and dementia research and clinical practice changing rapidly, it is critical that health care professionals stay abreast of the latest clinical research in prevention, diagnosis, treatment and caregiving.
+The Alzheimer's Association is leading the development of evidence-based clinical guidance — including appropriate use criteria (AUC) and clinical practice guidelines (CPGs) — to help translate the best-available science into actionable recommendations.
+These resources are designed to help clinical professionals stay current with the latest scientific breakthroughs in dementia research and disease diagnosis, management, treatment and care.

 The clinical practice guideline development process

-The Alzheimer's Association process for developing guidelines involves evidence synthesis and translation of this evidence into clear, actionable recommendations in close collaboration with a guideline panel of clinical and subject-matter experts, methodologists, external organizations, early career ISTAART volunteers and patient representatives.
-The Association also provides two opportunities for public comment during the guideline development process; once after the guideline panel drafts the scope of the guideline and once after they formulate recommendations.
+The Association's process for developing guidelines involves synthesizing evidence and translating it into clear, actionable recommendations in close collaboration with a guideline panel of clinical and subject-matter experts, methodologists, external organizations, early-career ISTAART volunteers and patient representatives.
+The Association also provides two opportunities for public comment during the guideline development process: Once after the guideline panel drafts the scope of the guideline and once after they formulate recommendations.

 The Association utilizes a rigorous and transparent guideline development framework/methodology called GRADE — a widely used approach for rating the quality or certainty of a body of evidence and assigning strength of recommendations — combined with systematic reviews of the best available evidence to inform clinical practice guideline recommendations.